min-khanthee/a-frame-italy/README.md

 # a-frame-italy

-Creating a VR scene in Menaggio, Italy that helps you learn Italian vocabulary.
+VR scene in Menaggio, Italy that helps you learn Italian vocabulary.